 - PC – Depends on GPU and hardware (can be made 4K).

 Having speakers on the projector that are loud enough can be an awesome thing to have.
 Most of the projectors have very low-quality speakers.
 Having onboard audio will help you save some bucks instead of purchasing external speakers.

-One of the most important factors you need to look before buying a projector is the luminosity.
+One of the most important factors you need to look at before buying a projector is luminosity.
 Luminosity is measured in Lumens.
 Projectors cannot be used outside the home hence you need to use it indoors which requires curtains, dimming switches, etc. The best projectors have 3000 lumens but if you are gaming in a room that has a lot of ambient light calls then a projector with 2,500 lumens is sufficient, or else if you have shades or blackout curtains 1,500 to 2,000 lumens will do good.